parap/todo/Readme.md

 =============== TO DO ================

+- somehow allow to see weekly and monthly tasks assigned for other days ??

+- !!!
+BASE: add revolver tasks;

-- refactor. rename daily table to complete. remove completed_at field from item table.
+- refactor. remove completed_at field from item table.
 Thus any type of task will be processed similarly.

 - add to login page auto-link to test account;

 - add description of the project page;

-- !!!
-BASE: add weekly and monthly tasks;

-- !!!
-BASE: add revolver tasks;

 - show monthly and weekly tasks that are uncompleted even if last date passed!